Flexible Solar Panels and Solar Cells

 For specific applications like wearable solar technology, substrates can include various types of fabrics.
 Although largely experimental, paper substrates have also been explored for ultra-low-cost and eco-friendly solar applications.

-The choice of substrate depends on the specific application and requirements of the solar cell, such as flexibility, weight, transparency, and environmental stability.
+Choosing the right subsrate depends on the specific application and requirements of the solar cell, such as flexibility, weight, transparency, and environmental stability.
 Typically, flexible substrates should meet the following requirements:

 - Good transparency

 - Protection against external elements

 - High conductivity

 The electrodes used in flexible solar cells must also meet many of the requirements listed above.